USDAForestService/fs-open-forest-platform/README.md

 ## Welcome

 The U.S. Forest Service is engaged in an ongoing effort to modernize and simplify its permitting processes.
 One facet of this effort is to make special use permits available to obtain online.
-Flexion worked with GSA's Technology Transformation Service's Office of Acquisitions and the Forest Service to build out this platform for noncommercial and temporary use permits.
+The USForest Service and GSA's 18F acquisition this open source platform for noncommercial group use, temporary outfitter and guide, and Christmas tree permits.

 ## Opportunity Statement

-The opportunity statement = the problem we are trying to solve with the ePermitting project.

-We have the opportunity to modernize the public's ability to apply for special use permits and to purchase permits to harvest Christmas trees.
-For special use permits, Mt.
-Baker-Snoqualime is the pilot forest.
-For Christmas tree permits, Arapaho and Roosevelt, Flathead, Mt.
-Hood, and Shoshone are the pilot forests.
-Our belief is that these applications will simplify and speed up the ability to apply for and purchase permits.
+As the first two-way interaction-focused Forest Service online application, Open Forest will strengthen the connection between the public and the National Forests.
+The online permitting application will broaden and increase the public’s responsible access to public lands through online availability; a predictable, responsive and friendly experience; and reduced administrative burden.
+These enhancements will drive increased customer satisfaction and quality of public engagement.

 ## Table of contents